Case Transfer Criteria and Procedures

 A high priority case conference is held prior to transferring the case.
 A case is considered a high priority case when at least one (1) of the following exists:

-• Return home of the child within the last three (3) months
+• The child was returned to the parent’s custody within the last three (3) months

-CSEC cases approved for transfer to CSEC Units:
+• CSEC aases approved for transfer to CSEC Units:

 • Child/Family has ties and/or a nexus to organized crime that presents a risk to all involved.